alvatip/Nordzy-icon/README.md

 ![folders preview](preview3.png)

-Nordzy is a free and open source  icon theme for Linux desktops using the [Nord](https://github.com/arcticicestudio/nord) color palette from [Arctic Ice Studio](https://github.com/arcticicestudio) and based on [WhiteSur Icon Theme](https://github.com/vinceliuice/WhiteSur-icon-theme). <br/>
+Nordzy is a free and open source  icon theme for Linux desktops using the [Nord](https://github.com/arcticicestudio/nord) color palette from [Arctic Ice Studio](https://github.com/arcticicestudio) and based on [WhiteSur Icon Theme](https://github.com/vinceliuice/WhiteSur-icon-theme) and [Numix Icon Theme](https://github.com/numixproject/numix-icon-theme)<br/>
 Currently there is not that much icons, I'll take requests for which app icons I should put in next.
 If I get no requests I take (almost) randomly from the long list of apps and put it in as I go. <br/>

 ## Installation